-A Brand-New Phishing Trick
+A Novel Phishing Trick

-Malicious actors continue to develop new ways to trick users into clicking malicious URLs and providing highly sensitive login credentials.
+Malicious actors continue to develop new ways to trick users into clicking malicious URLs and providing highly sensitive login credentials

 Key Points

-• Phishing remains one of the oldest yet most frequently used forms of cyberattack with threat actors continually looking for new ways to deploy the attack.
+- Phishing remains one of the oldest yet most frequently used forms of cyberattack with threat actors continually looking for new ways to deploy the attack.

-• A recently discovered brand-new attack method uses a disparity in how email programs and web browsers read URLs.
+- A recently discovered brand-new attack method uses a disparity in how email programs and web browsers read URLs.

-• Attacks using this new method will likely increase and organizations using Mimecast URL Protect stand a much better chance of stopping them.
+- Attacks using this new method will likely increase and organizations using Mimecast URL Protect stand a much better chance of stopping them.

 A Recap on Phishing